-Shoreline Master Plan Goals and Policies Economic Dovelorment Public Access Circulation Lane Use Conservation Historic & Cultural Scientific &amp; Educational Flood develop direct linkages to the waterfront, to provide a diversity of recreational opportunities, and to restore ecological function or natural ecosystems by using Best Available Science (BAS), innovative and Best Management Practices (BMP) approaches.
-SH 2: Sites or structures having historic, cultural, scientific, or educational value shall be inventoried and preserved by integrating them into re-development concepts.
-4 4 SH 3: Proposed development shall be regulated and conditioned as necessary to protect the public's health, safety, and welfare, as well as the land and its vegetation and wildlife, and to protect property rights while implementing the policies of the Shoreline Management Act.
-4 4 Environmental Conservation Policies Preservation of the shoreline's ecological function (SMA).
-However, there are times when impact cannot be avoided.
-In these instances, these has that there is no net loss of ecological function following policies assure, at a minimum, no no to sustain shoreline natural resources. xts that armful necess would impac ary to harm ( ts must sustain t he frag be mit shorel sile sho igated ine nat orelines in orde ural re of the to as: sources state sure 5.
-The SH 4: Protect the City's critical areas, habitats, management zones and aquatic resources to ensure no net loss.
-4 4 4 4 SH 5: Through the use of shoreline master program policies and regulations, zoning, environmental review and the critical area ordinances, ensure that the shoreline is developed in such a manner as to protect and restore the quality of the natural environment to ensure no net loss of 4 4 4 4
+Shoreline Master Plan Goals and Policies Economic Development Public Access Circulation Lane Use Conservation Historic & Cultural Scientific & Educational Flood Damage function or natural ecosystems by using Best Available Science (BAS), innovative and Best Management Practices (BMP) approaches.
+SH 2: Sites or structures having historic, cultural, scientific, or educational value shall be inventoried and preserved by integrating them into re-development concepts. ≠ ≠ SH 3: Proposed development shall be regulated and conditioned as necessary to protect the public's health, safety, and welfare, as well as the land and its vegetation and wildlife, and to protect property rights while implementing the policies of the Shoreline Management Act.
+4 4 Environmental Conservation Policies Preservation of the shoreline's ecological functions is required by the Shoreline Management Act (SMA).
+However, there are times when impacts that would harm the fragile shorelines of the state cannot be avoided.
+In these instances, these harmful impacts must be mitigated in order to assure that there is no net loss of ecological function necessary to sustain shoreline natural resources.
+The following policies assure, at a minimum, no net loss of the ecological functions that are necessary to sustain shoreline natural resources.
+SH 4: Protect the City's critical areas, habitats, management zones and aquatic resources to ensure no net loss.
+4 4 4 4 SH 5: Through the use of shoreline master program policies and regulations, zoning, environmental review and the critical area ordinances, ensure that the shoreline is developed in such a manner as to protect and restore the quality of the natural environment to ensure no net loss of ecological functions, to reflect natural constraints, to protect and restore degraded ecological functions and ecosystem wide processes, giving special emphasis to aquatic resources. + + + 4

-Shoreline Master Plan Goals and Policies Economic Development Public Access Circulation Lane Use Conservation Historic &amp; Cultural Scientific &amp; Educational Flood ecological functions, to reflect natural constraints, to protect and restore degraded ecological functions and ecosystem wide processes, giving special emphasis to aquatic resources.
-SH 6: Restore and enhance to the greatest extent feasible critical areas, nearshore areas, and stream corridors which are ecologically and aesthetically degraded so that they function as continuous watershed networks, while giving special emphasis to restoring ecological functions to aquatic resources.
-SH 7: Monitor shoreline conditions to determine the effectiveness of management actions.
-Use adaptive management methods to: Promote the stewardship of nearshore habitat for eelgrass and kelp, forage fish spawning, salmonid smolts and juveniles, and shore or water-dependent birds.
+Shoreline Master Plan Goals and Policies Economic Development Public Access Circulation Lane Use Conservation Historic & Cultural Scientific & Educational Flood Damage SH 6: Restore and enhance to the greatest extent feasible critical areas, nearshore areas, and stream corridors which are ecologically and aesthetically degraded so that they function as continuous watershed networks, while giving special emphasis to restoring ecological functions to aquatic resources.
+4 4 4 SH 7: Monitor shoreline conditions to determine the effectiveness of management actions.
+Use adaptive management methods to: Promote the stewardship of nearshore habitat for eelgrass and kelp, forage fish spawning, salmonid smolts and juveniles, and shore or water dependent birds.
 Promote the stewardship of water quality and stabilize flows of upland streams that feed the nearshore environment.
-Promote access for fish and other wildlife at the mouth of the three major watersheds Japanese Gulch, Big Gulch, and Picnic Point Creek and for sea run cutthroat at Smuggler's and Norma Creeks.
+Promote access for fish and other wildlife at the mouth of the three major watersheds - Japanese Gulch, Big Gulch, and Pienic Point Creek and for sea run cutthroat at Smuggler's and Norma Creeks.
 Protect and restore sediment transport processes toward a more natural condition.
-4 4 SH 8: The planting and establishment of shoreline riparian vegetation shall be 4 ~
+SH 8: The planting and establishment of shoreline riparian vegetation shall be required where feasible to increase ecological functions. ≠ 4 4 SH 9: Ensure that new development does not reduce water quality.
+4 4 4